AbLuth2000/encodehackathon/README.md

 This library is created by CareGuide and their team members, with contributions from:

-- Ebhyuday Luthra
+- Abhyuday Luthra
 - Adrian Yan
 - Emily Zhao
 - Jetnor Muhaj
-- Sonu Telkar
+- Srivatsa Telkar
 - Stefany Santos